MarielaRamon-DA/Tableau-Superstore-Analysis/Final_Report.md

 Segment Conversion: Incentivize Corporate clients to adopt standardized, frequent ordering models (Consumer-style) to reduce fulfillment complexity.

 ✔Action: Shift sales focus from volume to net profitability per transaction.

+4. 🔁 RFM Migration & "Frequency" Engine

+Target: Converting the "Other" segment's 10/18 High-Monetary customers.

+✔Action: Launch a "Frequency Bridge" Program.
+Since these customers already spend high amounts, do not offer more discounts (which erode margin).
+Instead, offer service-based incentives (priority shipping, dedicated account managers for Corporate) conditioned on a second and third purchase within 120 days.

+Goal: Move the 14 "Low-Frequency" combinations into "Loyal" tiers to stop CLV decay.